Nation and Race

 Nation and Race: The Developing Euro-American Racist Subculture is a book edited by Jeffrey Kaplan and Tore Bjørgo.
 An edited volume, it collects the papers of a December 1995 international conference held in New Orleans; each chapter focuses on aspects of the far-right political subculture.
 It was first published by Northeastern University Press in 1998.

 Contents

 Following a preface and an introduction, the book includes 10 essays from authors from several disciplines.
 The first overviews far-right political developments.
-The essays included cover several subjects of the far-right subculture, including their internet presences, culture, and conspiracy theories.
+The essays included cover several subjects of the far-right subculture, including their internet presences, culture, and conspiracy theories common to the movement.
 The final chapter has Tore Bjørgo overview factors which lead to people leaving racist groups.